watrgoat/Data-Structures/HW/HW-2-Course-Scheduling/README.txt

 DESCRIPTION OF YOUR CREATIVE STATISTIC: Shows the most common time that classes start at.
+To do this I sort all the values by their start time and search through my vector of courses to find the most common start time.